nathancarter/gap-pkg-groupexplorer/to-do-list.md

 ## Future work

+ * Make the "tool" parameter for `ExploreGroup` one of the options in the options object, and have it default to Cayley diagram.
+Users will often just want to call `ExploreGroup` rather than the more wordy `ExploreCayleyDiagram`.
+ * Generalize support for highlighting arbitrary subgroups of a group to accept arbitrary subsets; just make subgroup and subset be synonyms.
  * Add an `ExploreGroupHomomorphism` function as follows:
     * Extend `viz-tool-group-explorer.js`, both is code and its documentation, to support opening `Sheet.html`.
 In such a case,